ballir27/College-Football-Betting/README.md

 This project aims to analyze data from college football teams to predict game winners, optimizing potential winnings from sports betting.

 ## Motivation
-The inspiration for this project stems from a personal interest in sports betting and a background in American football, influenced by my undergraduate education at The Ohio State University.
-The goal is to identify trends and predictors within historical sports data to make more informed betting decisions.
+One of my first ideas for an ML project was to find a data source with historical sports betting odds and see if I could find a trend to make better bets.
+Because of my indoctrination into a strong football culture during my undergraduate years at The Ohio State University, I am focusing on college football for this project.

 ## Data Question
 The central question driving this project is: **Are there any useful predictors for determining college football game winners that would maximize winnings from sports betting?**